-Our Professional Skills Program offers a wide range of pragmatic courses explicitly designed to introduce you to the theory and practice of professional lawyering skills.
-These skills are taught in multiple ways, but always include experiential learning techniques.
+Our Professional Skills Program offers a wide range of pragmatic courses explicitly designed to introduce you to the theory and practice of lawyering.
+These classes are taught through simulations and case files, and they always include experiential learning techniques.

 - Legal Drafting

 - Legal Problem Solving

 Some schools have a pro bono requirement.
 Berkeley Law has a pro bono culture.
 Our 32 Student-Initiated Legal Services Projects allow you to gain client experience beginning with your first year.
 Student project leaders identify a legal need, recruit supervising attorneys, and enlist classmates to bring services to underserved communities.
 Run by upperclassmen and staffed mainly by first-year students, these initiatives confront issues such as human trafficking, workers’ rights, refugee assistance, and juvenile justice.
 Students may also venture outside the Bay Area to do pro bono through our Berkeley Law Alternative Service Trips (BLAST).
 Through BLAST students use their Spring Break to engage with a community and provide intensive pro bono services.
 Time spent working in SLPS or BLAST may also be used to meet the minimum 25 hours required for summer fellowships.